Text by CLOT Magazine

 Quantum, CCCB Barcelona, 10 April – 24 September 2019

-Quantum mechanics describes a reality behind the sensible world, one that remains hidden to our senses.
-While at first, it may be a difficult discipline to grasp, quantum physics is present in many of the recent technical developments that affect our everyday lives, developments that are crucial to the future of humanity.
+Quantum mechanics describes a reality behind the sensible world that remains hidden to our senses.
+While at first, it may be a difficult discipline to grasp, quantum physics is present in many of the recent technical developments that affect our everyday lives, which are crucial to humanity’s future.
 More info.

 Hito Steyerl, Serpentine Galleries London, 11 April – 6 May 2019